24/7 Help Line: 1-517-439-1454 or 1-888-439-1454

 In 1993 we sponsored a two-day DV training with Ellen Pence, Duluth MN.
 Later that year we assisted the prosecutor in adapting a pro-arrest policy, followed by police training with DH assistance.
 In 1994 we added a part-time legal advocate to our staff.
 In 1997 we were funded by STOP to provide a victim advocate at the prosecutor’s office.
 This grant also resulted in having a toll free line available.

 In December of 1998, our founder, Kristin Lucas, resigned after 19 years of directing Domestic Harmony.
 In January of 2000, Renee Batt was hired as the third Executive Director.
 Also in 2000, we held a DV workshop for police and other community members.
-In 2012, Julia Denig stepped in as our Executive Director.
-She has been employed by Domestic Harmony for a little over eleven years.
+In 2012, Julia Denig, stepped in as our Executive Director.
 Our Board of Directors consists of thirteen community members who give generously of their time to ensure our continued operation.

 Most recently, Domestic Harmony has seen many wonderful updates to the shelter.
-We were the recipient of the Mary Kay grant, which allowed for us to have a new roof put on.
-We have been fortunate to have a wonderful group of people from the Hillsdale First Presbyterian Church come in and remodel the shelter including; updating the flooring, painting and decorating.
+We have been the recipient of two Mary Kay grants, which allowed for us to have a new roof put on, additional new flooring and a ramp that will allow for easier access to the building.
+We have been fortunate to have a wonderful group of people from the Hillsdale First Presbyterian Church come in and remodel the shelter including; updating our living room flooring, painting and decorating.
 In 2016, we received a grant from the HCCF that provided funding for new windows to be installed in the shelter.
-Also in 2016, we were awarded another Mary Kay grant that will help with the costs of additional flooring updates.
-The Mary Kay grant will also help with the cost of adding a ramp for easier access to our shelter.
+We've received various grants from the HCCF over the years and because of their support we were able to install a new phone system that was greatly needed!

 As we move forward in this work, the staff and board of directors would like for the Hillsdale community to know how much we appreciate the tremendous support they continue to provide our shelter with!